31 March incident: Political crisis

-CUP members either hid or fled Constantinople.
-As such the Chamber of Deputies with a CUP majority lacked the numbers for a parliamentary session.
-Ismail Qemali, a Liberal deputy managed to get some parliamentarians to attend, they accepted the requests of the troops and made an official announcement that the constitution and Sharia law would be kept.
-Uninvolved in the events of the initial countercoup, Qemali was briefly made President of the Ottoman National Assembly and led it to recognise a new government by Abdul Hamid II.
-Qemali wired his constituency in Vlorë telling them to acknowledge the new government and Albanians from his hometown backed him with some raiding the arms depot to support the sultan with weapons if the situation called for it.
-At the same time Albanian clubs telegraphed support for quelling the uprising while Prenk Bib Doda, leader of the Mirdita offered assistance from his tribe, and these sentiments where more due to fears that the Hamidian regime could return than loyalty toward the CUP.
-During the countercoup, Isa Boletini along with several Kosovo Albanian chieftains offered the sultan military assistance.

-The Sultan in turn promised to bring about the rule of religion, were he to be returned to power.
-Dervish Vahdeti reigned supreme in Constantinople for 11 days.
+After the failed countercoup, members of the Committee of Union and Progress (CUP) either went into hiding or fled Constantinople.
+As a result, the Chamber of Deputies lacked enough members for a parliamentary session.
+Ismail Kemal, a Liberty Party deputy, managed to gather some parliamentarians and officially announced that the constitution and Sharia law would be preserved, responding to the requests of the troops.
+Kemal briefly became President of the Ottoman National Assembly and led it to recognize a new government by Abdul Hamid II.
+He urged his constituency in Vlorë to acknowledge the new government, and Albanians from his hometown supported him, even raiding the arms depot to back the sultan with weapons if needed.
+Albanian clubs also expressed support for quelling the uprising, while Prenk Bib Doda, leader of the Mirdita, offered assistance from his tribe, driven by fears that the Hamidian regime could return, rather than being loyal to the CUP.
+During the countercoup, Isa Boletini and several Kosovo Albanian chieftains offered military assistance to the sultan.
+In response, the Sultan promised to bring back the rule of religion if he were to be reinstated.
+The situation in Constantinople remained under the control of Dervish Vahdeti for 11 days.